erlmachine/erlmachine/README.md

 We improved a much funny concept about tools, gears and gearboxes.
 As the result an our machine consists basically of tools and gears which can be used in your top level design elements - gearboxes.

-Tool is just a static module which can be used as a library.
+Tool is just an api module which can be reused as a library.

 Gear is an OTP component which can be represented as a running proccess.
 It is the main structural element of gearbox.

 Gearbox is a messaging system represented as a set of gears composed accordingly to your own design schema.
-Gearboxes can be combined together in large distributed messaging platforms.
+Gearboxes can be combined together in large distributed messaging systems.

 We are working on this, please wait for release